UCL/MPHY0026/doc/summerschool/overlay_demo.rst

 Two cases are presented, a 2D alignment of a circle, and a more realistic example where a liver model needs to be alinged to a background shape.

 In each case, try to minimise both the size error and the alignment error.
-Alignment error considers both rotation and position.
+Alignment error in this case in an arbitrary measure that considers both rotation and position.

 .. image:: overlay.gif